 Understand, shopping for food and cloths is not the same as shopping for stocks.
 A store buys products from the manufacturer with the hope of selling it at the regular price.
 Sometimes the store buys too much and is forced to have a sale to get rid of the extra inventory.

 With stocks, before you can buy, someone must be willing to sell their shares first.
 And sell them at a price you’re willing to pay.
-Of course with this type of market place, one of the two parties ends up the greater fool.
+Of course with this type of market place, someone is always the greater fool.
 Either selling to low or buying too high.
 Value investing looks to take advantage of this.

 What is Value Investing?